 Oral pathology is the diagnosis of oral diseases and infections that occur in the mouth, jaws, and salivary glands.
 Most oral pathological processes are benign (non-cancerous), but there are certain diseases, such as cancer and severe infections, that require urgent treatment to prevent serious consequences.
 Many oral pathologies do not present with symptoms of pain or discomfort in early stages, which makes them hard for the average patient to detect.

 The best way to prevent oral pathologies from developing is to visit your dentist regularly.
 If you notice any significant changes in the texture, shape, or color of your mouth's lining, or if your dentist identifies any pathology, please contact our office immediately.
-Our doctors are experts in the diagnosis and treatment of oral pathologies and are happy to meet with you.
+Our doctor is an expert in the diagnosis and treatment of oral pathologies and is happy to meet with you.

 Maintaining proper oral hygiene habits helps prevent oral infections and allows your teeth to remain in good health.
 However, it's still important to visit your dentist regularly and to periodically inspect the inside of your mouth and underneath the tongue using a mirror.
 If you notice any of the below symptoms, you may have discovered the beginning of a pathological process: